mirzawaqasahmed/f5-big-iq-lab/docs/class1/module5/lab2.rst

 .. warning:: This isn't the recommended way of adding an application to an existing Tenant.
 Method described in Task 5a is preferred.

-.. warning:: Currently, PATCH is not supported when using BIG-IQ and AS3 with the target field

-This declaration will create add a HTTP application to a exsisting Tenant.
+This declaration will create add a HTTP application to a exssting Tenant.
 In this task, we will submit only the new application using the PATCH.

+.. note:: The target from the previous declaration is preserved when building the new declaration with the patch.

 1. Add the below application service to the existing AS3 declaration in the validator.